International Women’s Day 2022

-On International Women’s Day 2021, 7IM #ChooseToChallenge the gender gap in financial services.
+On International Women’s Day 2022, 7IM is working to #breakthebias across the financial industry.

 Head of Marketing

 A key part of 7IM helping to #breakthebias has been creating a safe environment for challenge.